trolldbois/pytan/doc/html/_sources/examples/export_resultset_csv_all_options.txt

-    Handler for Session to 172.16.31.128:444, Authenticated: True, Version: 6.2.314.3258 2014-12-08 16:30:56,943 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    Handler for Session to 172.16.31.128:444, Authenticated: True, Version: 6.2.314.3258 2015-02-11 12:10:02,797 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:31:01,971 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:10:07,823 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:31:07,002 INFO     question_progress: Results 33% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:31:12,030 INFO     question_progress: Results 67% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:31:17,058 INFO     question_progress: Results 83% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:31:22,085 INFO     question_progress: Results 83% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:10:12,851 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:31:27,114 INFO     question_progress: Results 83% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:10:17,877 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:31:32,138 INFO     question_progress: Results 83% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:10:22,902 INFO     question_progress: Results 50% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:31:37,164 INFO     question_progress: Results 100% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:10:27,927 INFO     question_progress: Results 100% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)

     print the export_str returned from export_obj():
-    Handler for Session to 172.16.31.128:444, Authenticated: True, Version: 6.2.314.3258 2014-12-08 16:30:31,572 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    Handler for Session to 172.16.31.128:444, Authenticated: True, Version: 6.2.314.3258 2015-02-11 12:07:36,825 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:07:41,851 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:07:46,885 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:07:51,908 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:30:36,599 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:07:56,931 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:30:41,628 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:08:01,954 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:30:46,653 INFO     question_progress: Results 17% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:08:06,979 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:30:51,682 INFO     question_progress: Results 50% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:08:12,004 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:30:56,710 INFO     question_progress: Results 100% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:08:17,029 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)

-    print the export_str returned from export_obj():
-    Handler for Session to 172.16.31.128:444, Authenticated: True, Version: 6.2.314.3258 2014-12-08 16:29:25,976 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:08:22,055 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:29:31,003 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:08:27,080 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:29:36,035 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:08:32,108 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:29:41,062 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:08:37,131 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
-    2014-12-08 16:29:46,088 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
+    2015-02-11 12:08:42,158 INFO     question_progress: Results 0% (Get Computer Name and IP Route Details and IP Address and Folder Name Search with RegEx Match[No, Program Files, No, ] from all machines)
     ..trimmed for brevity..